walmirlopes/walmirlopes/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on learn new programming languages
+- 🔭 I’m currently working on improve my skills as a Front-End Developer

 - 🌱 I’m currently learning Web Development